skygear-demo/deprecated-raspberrypi-example/README.md

 1. Install the required deps about this project
    - `npm install`
 1. Before kicking up the example, please specific your environment need to make the example works.
-An example `skygear.sh.example` is located at this repository.
-Copy it to `/etc/profile.d/skygear.sh`.
-Edit the `SKYGEAR_API`and `SKYGEAR_ENDPOINT` value according to the value display at https://portal.skygear.io
+An example `skygear.env.example` is located at this repository.
+Copy it as` skygeae.env`.
+Edit the `SKYGEAR_API` and `SKYGEAR_ENDPOINT` value according to the value display at https://portal.skygear.io
     -  Skygear is user base system, you can register your raspberrypi as a normal user and interact with Skygear.
 We suggest to use Serial No. and Mac address as the username and password.
-Which is the provided in the `skygear.sh.example`
+Which is the provided in the `skygear.env.example`
     -  You are free to use other system identifer, such as IPv6 Address.
 The principle is a tuple that are safe to identifier your device at Skygear.
-1. After the value is edit, run `. /etc/profile.d/skygear.sh` to activate the environment variable for your current session.
+1. After the value is edit, copy `skygear.sh`to `/etc/profile.d/skygear.sh`.
+   Run `. /etc/profile.d/skygear.sh` to activate the environment variable for your current session.
 1. Install the health check service as system services,
    ``` shell
    sudo cp skygear-health.service /etc/systemd/system/skygear-health.service